 Home

-My Top 0x10 Tips for Hiring Developers
+My Top 0x10 Tips for Hiring Great Developers

-2. Don’t compromise on aptitude.
-If you catch yourself trying to imagine a candidate working out, say no. You should be genuinely excited about every hire.
+3. Don’t compromise on aptitude.
+If you catch yourself trying to imagine a candidate working out, say no. You and your interview team should be genuinely excited about every hire.
 It’s easy to fill seats by recruiting ineffective people, but your goal isn’t to fill seats.
 There are engineers out there who are 10 times as valuable as the average engineer, and they only cost twice as much.
 Because of this, elite teams are actually cheaper to run and easier to manage for a given level of output.
 Managing exceptional people can be an intimidating challenge, but it’s a lot more fun than the alternative.
 And while saying no to someone might seem hard and discouraging, it’s nowhere near as hard and discouraging as letting them go when they don’t work out.

 7. Take the high road.
 Lots of agency recruiters use pressure tactics like “exploding” offers and employ flagrantly unethical practices like sharing interview questions between candidates; there’s a lot of money at stake and they have no incentive to care about the long run.
 But tactics like these will backfire with great engineers because they’re not idiots and it insults them to be treated like they are.
-I want our candidates to shop around so they realize how great Signpost is, and feel they’d be fools to turn us down – not feel like they were railroaded into a major life decision.
-You might lose one now and then but you’ll make up for it in better retention.
+I want our candidates to shop around so they realize how great our team is, and feel they’d be fools to turn us down — and not feel like they were railroaded into a major life decision.
+You might lose one now and then but I believe you’ll make up for it in better retention.

 8. Know your quarry.
 To recruit great engineers you have to know what they want, and here’s what they want: to work with other great engineers; to use tools and technologies that don’t frustrate them constantly; to report to a manager who’s an engineer, or who at least won’t ask them to do things that make no sense; to be challenged to a decent degree and given the opportunity to learn and develop new skills; and to build a product they’re proud of at a company that’s well managed and likely to succeed.
 Put these pieces in place and then make sure to convey them in your interview process.
 But the best bait is a great existing team, which is yet another reason to keep the bar high.